grymmjack/QB64_GJ_LIB/ASEPRITE/README.md

 ## WHAT'S IN THE LIBRARY (WIP)
 | SUB / FUNCTION | NOTES |
 |----------------|-------|
+| load_aseprite_file&      | Top-level convenience loader that returns a composite image handle ready for _PUTIMAGE
 | load_aseprite_image      | Loads a .ase/.aseprite file into an ASEPRITE_IMAGE structure
 | get_aseprite_info$       | Returns human-readable information about an ASEPRITE_IMAGE
 | is_valid_aseprite_file   | Checks whether a file is a valid Aseprite file